Freedeck/Susdeck/README.md

 ## How do I use Freedeck?

-**First, you will need any virtual audio cable (Such as VB-Cable, Freedeck's default)** Clone the repo, then change `Settings.js.default` to only have it's extension `.js`.
-Next, modify the settings however you want, you can add authentication, a password, and a message for when somebody tries to login to your Freedeck.
+**First, you will need any virtual audio cable (Such as VB-Cable, Freedeck's default)** Now, clone the repo.
+Run `npm run setup` and then modify the settings however you want: you can add authentication, a password, and a message for when somebody tries to login to your Freedeck.

-Now, for the fun part.
-Run `npm run setup` and then `npm run start`.
+Whenever you're ready, run `npm start` (or `npm run start`).

 Freedeck Companion will open.
 **This is normal!**